What Actually Is Menopause?

 Connection: Talking openly with friends, partners and communities reduces the confusion, shame and isolation

-Tracking: Blood tests and body awareness give real feedback: you’re not imagining it
+Tracking: Blood tests and body awareness give real feedback; you’re not imagining it

 The Reframe

 Menopause isn’t just “the end of fertility.”
 It’s an initiation into a new life stage.
 With awareness and care, it can be a time of rebuilding strength, wisdom and clarity: not just surviving symptoms.
+Make the important lifestyle changes so you can move into feeling your best, making this your time to shine!

-This is not about fixing what’s “broken.”
+This is not about fixing what’s “broken.”It’s about supporting your body through

-It’s about supporting your body through a transition that is natural, powerful and absolutely worth understanding.
+a transition that is natural, powerful and absolutely worth understanding.

 7 Dimensions for Healthy Ageing